Halil777/Halil777/README.md

 🎓 Graduated from Oguz Han Engineering and Technology University, Faculty of Computer Systems and Technologies.

-💻 Currently a Middle Fullstack Developer at Esta Construction Tatarstan.

 ⚙️ Passionate about using software as a solution for real‑world challenges.